 The Yellow House is a painting by famous Dutch Post-Impressionist painter Vincent van Gogh who created the work during his period in Arles.
 It was painted in September of the year 1888, which was about 7 months after he arrived there after leaving Paris.

-It was a time that he was quite ill from his drinking and smoking habits and he sought a quiet place in southern France to get his life back in order.
-While this eventually didn’t end well (he ended up in the hospital after cutting his own ear and checked himself into the Saint-Paul-de-Mausole asylum shortly after), it became one of his most prolific periods.
+It was a time when he was quite ill from his drinking and smoking habits and he sought a quiet place in southern France to get his life back in order.
+While this eventually didn’t end well (he ended up in the hospital after cutting his own ear and checking himself into the Saint-Paul-de-Mausole asylum shortly after), it became one of his most prolific periods.

 2. Van Gogh lived in the house when he painted it

 The painting depicts the house that he started renting in May 1888, at 2 Place Lamartine, Arles, which was just 4 months before he created the work.
-He turned the ground floor into his atelier and his bedroom was on the second floor and can be recognized because one of the shutters closed.
+He turned the ground floor into his atelier and his bedroom, depicted in “Bedroom in Arles,” was on the second floor and can be recognized because one of the shutters closed.

 The other room with both shutters open was a guest room. (and a famous guest would end up staying here shortly after the painting was painted).
 Vincent initially didn’t rent the two rooms at the back as well.